syncfusion-content/wpf-docs/wpf/Testing/appium.md

 {% endhighlight %}
 {% endtabs %}

-N> Ensure that all element paths are complete and begin with "/Window" to prevent this.
+N> Ensure all element paths are complete and begin with "/Window" to prevent this.

 {% tabs %}
 {% highlight c# %}